 What facilities can I use?

-The ‘Red Shed’ is our professional working studio, here you’ll have your own personal workspace equipped with the technology and machines you need to create your designs.
+In our professional working studio you’ll have your own personal workspace equipped with the technology and machines you’ll need to create your designs.

 You’ll have the opportunity to work on industry standard equipment, learning key techniques and methods.
 You will master materials, both through traditional methods and using digital software.